-.
+ah.
 ITAAC Attributes.
 A number of common, descriptive characteristics for each ITAAC that can be analyzed and weighted by a methodology that allows the ITAAC to be prioritized for inspection planning.

-.
+ai.
 ITAAC Closeout.
 The process by which the licensee affirms that an ITAAC has been satisfactorily completed.

-a.
+aj.
 ITAAC Closeout Verification.
 The NRC process which evaluates the licensee’s affirmation of satisfactory ITAAC completion.

-a.
+ak.
 ITAAC Matrix.
 An inspection planning tool that identifies groups (i.e., “families”) of ITAAC, based upon common characteristics, which facilitate the ITAAC sampling process and provide a consistent model for the targeting of ITAAC at plants of a similar design.

-a.
-Licensee.
+al. Licensee.
 A person or entity authorized to conduct activities under a license (e.g., early site permit, construction permit, combined license, or limited work authorization) issued by the Commission.

-a.
+am.
 Licensee Agent.
 An entity to which a licensee has delegated the work of establishing and executing its Quality Assurance program, or parts thereof.
 For example, a contractor who does not have a license who conducts construction activities does so as an agent of the licensee who holds the applicable license.
 This term also applies to applicants prior to the issuance of a COL. Per 10 CFR Part 50, Appendix B, Criterion I, the applicant or licensee may delegate to others, such as agents, the work of establishing and executing the quality assurance program, or any part thereof, but shall retain responsibility for the quality assurance program.

-a.
+an.
 Limited Work Authorization.
 The authorization provided by the Director of New Reactors or the Director of Nuclear Reactor Regulation under 10 CFR 50.10 allowing that person to perform the driving of piles, subsurface preparation, placement of backfill, concrete, or permanent retaining walls within an excavation, installation of the foundation, including placement of concrete, any of which are for an SSC of the facility for which either a construction permit or combined license is otherwise required.

-a.
+ao.
+Long-standing Construction Substantive Cross-Cutting Issue (cSCCI).
+A cSCCI that has been open for six or more consecutive quarters.

+ap.
+Multiple Degraded Cornerstones.
+Two or more cornerstones that are degraded in any one quarter.

+aq.
 NRC Quality Assurance Guidance.
 Guidance either developed or endorsed by the NRC through issuance of regulatory guides, review standards, or national standard documents that discusses acceptable methods of implementing a QA program consistent with Appendix B to 10 CFR Part 50 requirements.
 Standard Review Plan (SRP) 17.5, "Quality Assurance Program Description - Design Certification, Early Site Permit and New License Applicants," provides QA guidance for COL application reviews.

-a.
+ar.
 NRC Record.
 Any written, electronic, or photographic record under legal NRC control that documents the policy or activities of the NRC or an NRC licensee (see also the definition in 10 CFR Part 9).

-a.
+as.
 Objective Evidence.
 Any documented statement of fact, other information, or record, either quantitative or qualitative, pertaining to the quality of an item or activity, based on direct observations, measurements, or tests that can be verified.

-a.
+at.
 Observation.
 For the cROP, a factual detail noted during a power reactor construction inspection.
 Observations not directly related to a finding may only be documented if prescribed by an appendix to IMC 0613, “Power Reactor Construction Inspection Reports,” or by a specific inspection procedure.

+au.
+Plant Performance Summary (PPS).
+A document prepared by Region II and used during the mid-cycle, end-of-cycle, and Agency Action (if applicable) review meetings that describes assessment inputs and other pertinent information used to develop a conclusion about a plant’s safety performance.